polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 # Phase 1 Guidelines

 The Polyverse presents you with Phase 1 and the initial set of 3 quests.
-Each quest will provide guidance for some exciting use-cases for the Polymer community.
+Each quest will provide guidance for some exciting use cases for the Polymer community.
 However, these quests truly are meant for guidance and are optional, Polymer welcomes innovation!

-If you have an exciting use-case, feel free to propose it [here](https://github.com/polymerdevs/PIT-Phase-1/issues/16) or register yourself and the idea [here](https://forms.gle/eCG4hEN6R21gc9z89) to continue building in stealth.
+If you have an exciting use case, feel free to propose it [here](https://github.com/polymerdevs/PIT-Phase-1/issues/16) or register yourself and the idea [here](https://forms.gle/eCG4hEN6R21gc9z89) to continue building in stealth.

 ## Quests Overview
-All our quests or use-cases are presented as [issues](https://github.com/polymerdevs/PIT-Phase-1/issues) under specific labels for better categorization.
+All our quests or use cases are presented as [issues](https://github.com/polymerdevs/PIT-Phase-1/issues) under specific labels for better categorization.

-### 1. Create a cross-chain dApp using using IBC (with custom or universal channels).
+### 1. Create a cross-chain dApp using IBC (with custom or universal channels).
 **Label: [dApp development](https://github.com/polymerdevs/PIT-Phase-1/issues?q=is:issue+is:open+sort:relevance-desc+label:%22dApp+development%22)**

 We will be exploring application development with IBC as a messaging standard.

 One of the great things of IBC is its ability to allow developers to build their own bridge by having their independent communication channels that no other application can use.
 This enables vastly reduced risk between the various instances of an application on different chains.

-Some quests help you understand IBC features and how they improve the UX for known use-cases (like token bridging) and help you imagine the realm of possibilities for future developments.
+Some quests help you understand IBC features and how they improve the UX for known use cases (like token bridging) and help you imagine the realm of possibilities for future developments.

 Given this category is broad, we will be diving it further with additional labels as and when required like [token bridging](https://github.com/polymerdevs/PIT-Phase-1/issues?q=is:issue+is:open+sort:relevance-desc+label:%22token+bridging%22) label.